+Tinicum CSA is owned and operated by Bucks County native John Crooke.
 John grew up sharing the chores with his brothers on his parents’ dairy farm.
 He enjoys waking up early, drinking yerba mate, and preparing tasty meals with friends.
 His interest in vegetable farming began at Cornell University, where he co-managed the student farm at Dilmun Hill.
 He is a returned Peace Corps Volunteer from Paraguay, where he worked for three years in Agricultural Extension and Corps Member Coordination.
-Although he misses Paraguay, John is excited to be back in Bucks County and farming in Tinicum!
+John especially enjoys the edible results of vegetable farming and is excited to share this abundance with the community.

 We feel fortunate to be farming the fertile bottomland soil of the Schneiderwind farm which overlooks the scenic Delaware River, immediately across the bridge from Frenchtown, NJ.
 Over the years this land has evolved to support different kinds of production.
 In the past, Walter Schneiderwind grew primarily sweet corn and cut flowers here, and more recently, his son Craig manages the property and the Schneiderwind Farm & Nursery.
 These days the farm features a diversity of their own and local: annual and perennial flowers, landscape plants, honey, farm fresh eggs, maple syrup, produce, and seasonal items such as pumpkins and Christmas trees.
 We’re pleased to be working side-by-side with Craig to strengthen the tapestry of local agriculture in the Bucks County & Hunterdon County region.

 The Tinicum CSA Tale